-To monitor the status and output of the TEPC, the main functions of the DAQ are to condition and digitize the small amplitude signals from the TEPC preamplifier, provide temperature and pressure information for gas density calculations, and generate the -1000V high voltage bias for the instrument.
-The output of the charge sensitive preamplifier, which is housed inside the pressure vessel and near the TEPC, is used as input signal to a digital pulse processing circuit.
+- implementation of high-side voltage monitoring, current monitoring, and noise filtering for the TEPC and SiPM high voltage power supplies - adjustment of the $\Delta V/\Delta T$ slope for the temperature sensors to fit within the dynamic range of the housekeeping ADCs - completion of the TEPC preamplifier, amplifier, and readout circuitry - implementation of MicroBlaze softcore within the FPGA to handle the housekeeping and data storage tasks for the instrument sensitive preamplifier, which is housed inside the pressure vessel and near the TEPC, is used as input signal to a digital pulse processing circuit.
 A fast ADC on the DAQ continuously digitizes the output pulses from the preamplifier circuit at a rate of 80 MSPS and streams the digitized values in to an FPGA where a digital pulse processing algorithm is implemented.
 The algorithm processes the ADC data stream using a pipeline architecture to generate real time digitally shaped pulses.
 There are two parallel digital signal processing chains inside the FPGA which are optimized to extract different information from the TEPC detector.
 One chain, labelled 'slow', processes the ADC samples through a digital filter which has a long shaping time constant, optimized for accurately measuring the pulse amplitude which is proportional to the energy deposited by particles inside the TEPC.
-The other chain, labelled 'fast', processes the ADC samples through a digital filter with a short shaping time constant, optimized for accurately measuring the arrival time of pulses.
+The other chain, labelled 'fast', processes the ADC samples through a digital filter with a short shaping time constant, optimized for accurately measuring the astrony to the pulses.